Wollnbergen/0xv7/docs/SULTAN_TECHNICAL_DEEP_DIVE.md

 ### 1.1 Core Stack

-Sultan is a **native Rust implementation** - NOT a Cosmos SDK fork or EVM-compatible chain.
-This is critical for investor understanding.
+Sultan is a **native Rust L1 blockchain** built from scratch.
+Every component is custom-built for Sultan's specific requirements.

 | Layer | Technology | What It Is | Why It Matters |
 |-------|------------|------------|----------------|